 It’s hard to imagine that any of those arguments can be made by someone not trying to gaslight you (thank you Vox, for explaining gaslighting).

 Over at PBS Newshour, Nick Corcodilos nailed the problem with this focus on the woman with a report simply titled, Women don’t cause the pay gap.
 Employers do.
-Because this isn’t an individual failure (of women), but an structural one (by the organization and society as a whole).
+Because this isn’t an individual failure (of women), but a structural one (by the organization and society as a whole).

 This is a point missed with articles like Time’s 5 things women can do to close the pay gap, or the section on How can women close the gap? at Monster.com.
 No mention of men, or culture, or organizational structures, or concepts of unconscious bias, or inertia and the difficulty of culture change having any real role.
 Just things that women can do.
 Yes, a woman can pull herself up by her bootstraps, but that gets a lot easier if everybody else would get their boot off of her neck.

-- If you were a manager, you saw one of your staff was 25% lower for the same performance expectations, would you have tried to correct that immediately?
+- If you were a manager, and you saw one of your staff was 25% lower for the same performance expectations, would you have tried to correct that immediately?

 What does it look like?
-I once had a fantastic manager who hired a myself and another woman for one of two openings for an assistant director jobs.
+I once had a fantastic manager who hired myself and another woman for one of two openings for an assistant director jobs.
 He hired her two days before me.
 I negotiated my salary; she didn’t.
-I ultimately negotiated at a higher salary; he gave it to me and raised hers to address seniority issues and take care of both of us.
+I ultimately negotiated a higher salary; he gave it to me and raised hers to address seniority issues and take care of both of us.
 Years later, I seriously light a candle for that man and pray he ends up with the rest of the heroes in Valhalla, because if someone’s going to take on the responsibility of being a manager, that’s how it’s done.

 Is there more bad news than being low-balled/anchored or discouraged from negotiating?